Gh0stbasta/solutions-architect-in-progress/05_projects/serverless_todo/README.md

 This project is part of my **SkillPilot** learning journey.
 Fueled by coffee, logs, and endless debugging ✨
 **GitHub: [@Gh0stbasta](https://github.com/Gh0stbasta)**

----

-> “I don’t write servers – I throw functions into the cloud.” ☁️

 After hours of debugging in AWS, my AI calmly replied: